 Manufacturers’ and trade inventories in the US rose 0.7 percent from a month earlier in September of 2021, following an upwardly revised 0.8 percent gain in August and in line with market expectations.
 Stocks rose the most among merchant wholesalers (1.4 percent vs 1.3 percent in August) and among manufacturers (0.8 percent vs 0.7 percent), while inventories of retailers shrank (-0.2 percent vs 0.2 percent).
 Year-on-year, business inventories jumped 7.5 percent. source: U.S. Census Bureau

 Business Inventories in the United States averaged 0.27 percent from 1992 until 2021, reaching an all time high of 1.30 percent in May of 1994 and a record low of -2.30 percent in May of 2020.
 This page provides - United States Business Inventories - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 United States Business Inventories - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.

 Business Inventories in the United States is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Business Inventories in the United States to stand at 0.10 in 12 months time.
-In the long-term, the United States Business Inventories is projected to trend around 0.20 percent in 2020, according to our econometric models.
+In the long-term, the United States Business Inventories is projected to trend around 0.30 percent in 2022 and 0.20 percent in 2023, according to our econometric models.